boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 ImmuneNet for binding and recognition (antigen II + CD4)

-PPO = cytokine behavior(in similar spirit as perturbation or knockout)
+PPO = cytokine behavior(in similar spirit as perturbation or knockout) -trigger immune response

 This script will compare three activation modes with model distillation: